Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy as a tool for quantum state inference

-We concluded in Sec.~\ref{sec:optimal_indirect_measurement} that it is possible to use an indirect measurement scheme to determine the state of the system when \begin{enumerate} \item we know the von Neumann entropy, \item observational entropy is equal to the von Neumann entropy, \end{enumerate} with two additional assumptions which are assumed implicitly, but we still mention them here for clarity, \begin{enumerate} \item we know probabilities $p_\bi$, for example because we experimentally determined them, \item we know the coarse-grainings that define the observational entropy. \end{enumerate} This statement however holds generally for any measurement scheme (both projective and indirect, or any other generalized measurement scheme).
+In this section, we describe an algorithm through which we can infer the state of the quantum system, when observational entropy becomes equal to the von Neumann entropy.
+We will show that it is possible to use an indirect measurement scheme to determine the state of the system when \begin{enumerate} \item we know the von Neumann entropy and \item we manage to find a measurement such that its corresponding observational entropy is equal to the von Neumann entropy, \end{enumerate} with two additional implicit assumptions, namely, \begin{enumerate} \item we know probabilities $p_\bi$, for example, because we experimentally determined them and \item we know the coarse-grainings that defines the observational entropy. \end{enumerate} This finding holds for any type of measurement scheme (projective, indirect, or any other generalized measurement scheme).
 To show that, we will provide an explicit algorithm of \emph{how} to determine the quantum state when these conditions are satisfied.
 This \emph{quantum state inference} algorithm is based on the equality condition of Theorem~\ref{thm:bounded_multiple}, Eq.~\eqref{eq:rhoandPi} specifically.
-It goes as follows.